themuffinator/GladiatorBot-reverse/tests/chat/README.md

   `${PROJECT_SOURCE_DIR}/dev_tools/assets`.
 The tests must be executed from a checkout that includes the Gladiator assets under that path.
 At a minimum the following files are required:
 - `dev_tools/assets/rchat.c` for reply-table coverage.
 - `dev_tools/assets/match.c` for join-context coverage.
+- `dev_tools/assets/unit_test_chat.c` for deterministic success/failure chat templates.

 ## Test layout (`test_bot_chat.c`)